-We have been around for just over 20 years and we specialize in mainly large format digital printing with a wide variety of related products such as flags, banners, signage, name badges and a variety of other products which are aimed to market your business.
+We have been around for just over 20 years and mainly we specialize in large format digital printing with a wide variety of related products such as flags, banners, signage, name badges and a variety of other products which are aimed to market your business.
 Our target market is focused on small businesses and companies.
-A large percentage of our customers are brokers who have sold our products to their clients.
+A large percentage of our customers are brokers who sell our products to their clients.
 We do the printing work in-house in Pretoria.
-We also have a small office in Fourways where clients can pick up orders and drop off samples etc. Most of our clientele who order our stickers, signs, banners and related products are located in Pretoria East, Centurion, Sandton, Fourways, Roodepoort and surrounding areas.
+We also have a small office in Fourways where clients can pick up orders, drop off samples, place orders, discuss products etc. Most of our clientele who order our stickers, signs, banners and related products are located in Pretoria East, Centurion, Sandton, Fourways, Roodepoort and surrounding areas.

 We do a wide variety of different stickers; bumper stickers, license disc stickers, domed stickers, gel stickers, Contra Vision (also known as one-way vision), sandblasted vinyl, car stickers and so on.
 Please feel free to inquire if we can assist you with your particular sticker needs.